This post contains affiliate links.

 Super wheels ship with a big and bulky, 12-volt lead-acid battery that takes a long time to charge.
 Therefore, it makes sense to switch them out with a smaller, more powerful battery if looking to cut the charging times and improve a car’s performance.

 Switching out a stock battery with the Milwaukee drill set’s battery pack is the best way to go about this upgrade.
-The drill uses a smaller but more powerful 18-volt lithium-ion battery with shorter charging times.
+Doing a drill battery conversion for power wheels creates a smaller but more powerful 18-volt lithium-ion battery with shorter charging times.

 Here’s a detailed step-by-step guide for replacing a 12-volt battery with an 18-volt power tool battery.